JoniRinta-Kahila/portfolioproject/docs/sass.md

         <br>
      * Now you can use this new component, just like HTML!
         * in <b>App.tsx</b>, place ``<SomeExampleComponent />`` between the div tags.
-3. Now you can check the results, run command ``npm run start``again
+3. Now you can check the results, run command ``npm run start``again.
 4. Remember to <b>add, commit & push </b>your project to the GitHub.

 <h4>HTML</h4>